What We Do

 These children all received examinations for either sexual assault or physical abuse.

 These children were able to sit with specially trained staff members in a safe place.
-On occasion, some children spoke about their experiences more than once.
+On occasion, some children spoke about their experiences.

 Child Medical Exams